Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 Interesting fact, we drove almost all day today on Alaska Interstate 1.
 Alaskans don’t call highways by the numbers, so today we started on off on Sterling Highway to the Seward Highway then to the Glenn Highway but still on Interstate 1.
 Very confusing.
 We drove about 139 miles today until we missed our turnoff and had to double back.
 Pulling a U turn in the middle of road construction was challenging.
 The Taylors couldn’t make the turn and had to disconnect their car.
 We reversed ourselves and made it safely to the Palmer Big Bear KOA.
 We will stay put for the next three nights.

-The drive today was spectacular even if we had seen these mountain before.
+The drive today was spectacular even if we had seen these mountains before.
 The cliffs are so massive that we feel tiny driving down the highway.
 Just look at that little car.
 And who could resist one more shot of the glaciers.

 Tuesday, August 13, 2024